 Are you the type of person who somehow manages to stay friends with all of your exes?
 If you are, you are not alone.
 Some people are capable of moving past emotional pain in a way that may seem heartless to others.
 Contrary to bad relationship propaganda, not all people who remain friends with exes are still in love with them.

 When it comes to being friends with my past lovers, I have been on both sides of the spectrum of jealousy since my past lovers include both men and women.
 I am still friendly with my first ex-boyfriend and ex-girlfriend from high school twenty years ago.
 Now that I only date women, I find that I face a whole new set of challenges.
 I find that I am the type of person that accepts people for all of their flaws.
-The only type of people that I do not attempt to remain friends with are compulsive liars and cruel backstabbers… then again, I tend to avoid dating people like that.
+The only type of person that I do not attempt to remain friends with is compulsive liars and cruel backstabbers… then again, I tend to avoid dating people like that.

 Mutual attraction is dangerous in a platonic relationship and actually toxic when you’re trying to move on.
 If you are dating someone while still attracted to your ex, and trying to be friends with that said ex… you are an ass.
 This is a disaster waiting to happen and the reason most people cannot be friends with an ex.
 Either get over the person or carry your flame without exposing another innocent person to it in the dating world.